UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 ### The USB Style 5V Power

 Located at the bottom of the MCB board as the board is in the Magni robot there are two 5V connectors that you may plug in a standard USB A cable to get 5V.
+There is no USB data at all, just power.
+If you need full USB connectors you need to plug into up to 4 USB jacks on the Raspberry Pi computer attached to the MCB.

 If your USB power cables cannot plug into these jacks we recommend you get some right angle USB 3.0 adapters.
 Note that you need the type where the plastic in the adapter is going to fit into our connectors thus the plastic must be above the hole for the part that plugs in.
 Here is some search text to find the jack we recommend but there are other vendors.   `USB 3.0 Adapter 90 Degree Male to Female Down Angle Coupler Connector by Oxsubor`